Latin MA (Honours) 2025 entry

 Ex-beginners in Latin will take the following two compulsory modules:

-• Latin in Progress 1: building on work covered in 'Elementary Latin 1 and 2', this module examines a wide range of texts in both prose and verse from the Republican period, and enhances Latin language skills through regular language classes.
+• Latin in Progress 1: building on work covered in 'Elementary Latin 1 and 2', this module introduces students to verse texts from the Republican period, and enhances Latin language skills through regular language classes.
+The authors chosen may vary from year to year.

-• Latin in Progress 2: building on work from 'Latin in Progress 1', this module examines a wide range of texts in both prose and verse from the imperial period, and enhances Latin language skills through regular language classes.
+• Latin in Progress 2: building on work from 'Latin in Progress 1', this module examines prose texts from the Roman Imperial period, and enhances Latin language skills through regular language classes.
+The authors chosen may vary from year to year.

 Students who have studied Latin to SQA Higher, GCE A-level or equivalent will take the following two compulsory modules:

-• Latin Language and Literature 1: building on 'World of Latin 1 and 2', this module examines a wide range of texts in both prose and verse taken mostly from the Republican period, and enhances Latin language skills through regular language classes.
+• Latin Language and Literature 1: building on 'World of Latin 1 and 2', this module examines a wide range of verse texts taken mostly from the Republican period, and enhances Latin language skills through regular language classes.
+The authors chosen may vary from year to year.

-• Latin Language and Literature 2: building on 'Latin Language and Literature 1', this module examines a wide range of texts in both prose and verse from the Roman Imperial period, and enhances Latin language skills through regular language classes.
+• Latin Language and Literature 2: building on 'Latin Language and Literature 1', this module examines a wide range of prose texts from the Roman Imperial period, and enhances Latin language skills through regular language classes.
+The authors chosen may vary from year to year.

 If you decide to take Latin in your third and fourth years, you choose from a wide variety of advanced options.